-Essentially, page like ads are an ad campaign that run for a designated length of time.
+Essentially, page like ads is an ad campaign that runs for a designated length of time.
 And boosted posts are more of mini promotions that you can run for only a day or multiple days.

 Have you ever seen a Facebook page with 3 followers have hundreds of likes on a post?
 It’s because they boosted it!

-Speaking of which, let’s talk about the creatives in your restaurant Facebook ads.
+Speaking of which, let’s talk about the creatives in your restaurant’s Facebook ads.

 2. Invest In Your Photos for Your Restaurant Facebook Ads